Germany's financial watchdog warns crypto exchange Binance over "stock tokens"

-On Monday, Binance said it would offer "stock tokens" denominated in the exchange's own cryptocurrency giving investors exposure to MicroStrategy Inc (MSTR.O), Microsoft Corp (MSFT.O) and Apple Inc (AAPL.O).
+On Monday, Binance said it would offer “stock tokens” denominated in the exchange’s own cryptocurrency giving investors exposure to MicroStrategy Inc, Microsoft Corp and Apple Inc.

-These joined tokens representing Tesla Inc (TSLA.O) and Coinbase Global Inc (COIN.O) that are already trading.
+These joined tokens representing Tesla Inc and Coinbase Global Inc that are already trading.

 But the regulator said on Wednesday there seemed to be no prospectus on the exchange’s website for the MicroStrategy, Tesla and Coinbase issues, a violation of European Union securities law that could result in Binance, as issuer, being fined 5 million euros ($6 million) or 3% of last year’s turnover.